Virgilijus Alekna: Physiology

 During the 2007 World Championship Virgilijus Alekna competed with an injury.
 Having sustained the injury on 20 August, he competed in the World Championship's qualification on 28 August and, as a result, suffered a defeat, which broke his 37 victories in a row over the past two years.
-In 2017 Alekna was awarded the European Athletics Lifetime Achievement award.

 Political career

 In May 2016, Alekna announced he would participate in the elections to the Seimas the following October on the electoral list of the opposition Liberal Movement, without joining the party.
 He lost the run-off in Naujamiestis single-member constituency, but was elected to the Twelfth Seimas through the electoral list of the party, where he was rated second.